Professional wrestling strikes: Leg lariat

-Also referred to as jumping leg lariat or running calf kick, it sees an attacking wrestler charging towards an opponent, then taking a sidestep, the attacker jumps and wraps their lead leg's kneepit around the opponent's head or neck, knocking them to the ground.
+Also referred to as jumping leg lariat or running calf kick, it sees an attacking wrestler charging toward an opponent, then taking a sidestep, the attacker jumps and wraps their lead leg's kneepit around the opponent's head or neck, knocking them to the ground.
 A variation has the attacking wrestler standing on the top turnbuckle or springboarding from the top rope to get the required height to execute it.
-Matt Cardona used this move, calling it the "Rough Ryder" during his time in WWE as Zack Ryder before renaming it the "Radio Silence" in AEW and Impact Wrestling.
+Matt Cardona uses this move, calling it the Rough Ryder during his time in WWE as Zack Ryder before renaming it the Radio Silence after leaving WWE.
+Cardona's wife Chelsea Green also uses this move.
 Booker T also used this move throughout his WCW, WWF/E, and TNA career in which he stands in front of his opponent and then takes a few steps forward doing a Leg Lariat, he used this as a signature move, dubbing it the Harlem/Houston Sidekick.

 Spin kick

 Also known as reverse roundhouse kick, it sees the attacking wrestler spinning 360° on their rear foot gaining power and momentum from spinning in place, then connecting their lead foot's heel/calf to a charging opponent's face.
 It is common to see this move executed after an opponent is Irish whipped off the ropes.
 A short-arm variation is also possible.
-Aleister Black uses this move he calls it "Black Mass".
-Mickie James currently uses it and dubs it "Mick Kick".
+Aleister Black uses this move and calls it Black Mass.
+Mickie James also uses this move and calls it the Mick Kick.

 Spinning heel kick

-A jumping version of the spin kick that usually involves the wrestler spinning 360° so their body is somewhat horizontal before hitting the opponent with the back of their leg(s) or heel(s) on the opponent's face or chest.
+Also known as a Spinning wheel kick, this is a jumping version of the spin kick that usually involves the wrestler spinning 360° so their body is somewhat horizontal before hitting the opponent with the back of their leg(s) or heel(s) on the opponent's face or chest.
+Tyler Breeze uses this move as his finisher called the Beauty Shot.

 Dragon whip

 This attack is performed after an opponent catches the leg of a wrestler who has attempted a kick of some sort (performing a maneuver known in wrestling as "Leg-feed"), then while the opponent throws the leg out away from themself, the wrestler continues spinning all the way out with their leg still extended to connect the kick.
+The move was popularized by Shelton Benjamin as both a signature and finishing move.

 Rolling wheel kick

-Properly named Ajisegiri, and also known as rolling koppu kick or rolling liger kick, it sets the wrestler rolling towards a standing opponent, extending a leg which connects with the back, chest, or head of the opponent.
+Properly named Ajisegiri, and also known as rolling koppu kick or rolling liger kick, it sets the wrestler rolling toward a standing opponent, extending a leg which connects with the back, chest, or head of the opponent.